gmdbmonolithrefactor/gmdb-devdb/README.md

 # gmdb-devdb

-## This repository will create a database sutible for the gmdb-monolith project and / or associated microservices, and will contain test data.
+## This repository will create a database sutible for the gmdb-monolith project and associated microservices.

 ### Dataload is done when creating the docker image.
 Setup file is located in this repository in the file setup.sql.